April Featured Artists

 Ojai, CA

 Originally trained as an architect, Sandra Torres eventually transferred her creative outlet into clay work.
 Her ceramic education started under the wing of a master ceramist at an experimental studio in Mexico City.
 In southern California, she continued her learning in three different studios.
-Torres spent time in China and Mexico to research traditional clay technique.
-An apprenticeship at Studio Pieter Stockmans in Genk, Belgium had a great impact on her work and later directed her to be an artist in residence at the International Ceramics Studio in Kecskemet, Hungary.
-Torres’ work explores the effect of small but significant variations within repetition of shape, size and patterns.
+Torres spent time in China and Mexico to research traditional clay techniques.
+An apprenticeship at Studio Pieter Stockmans (Genk, Belgium) had a great impact on her work and later directed her to be an artist-in-residence at the International Ceramics Studio (Kecskemét, Hungary.)
+Torres’ work explores the effect of small, but significant, variations within repetition of shape, size and patterns.
 She has chosen a process that allows her to create contrast of color, while maintaining the soft bare feeling and translucency of the porcelain–delicate to the sight, yet strong to the touch.